HireHawk/hirehawk_web/README.md

-  src/ - Contains all data for building the final project src/components - contains simple enough components. src/containers - contains complex components with stateful logic. src/media - contains all the static data that can be used by multiple components. src/pages - contains page components. src/routers - contains router components. src/store/ - contains REDUX store configuration: reducers. src/test/ - contains all components, media,pages that should be used ONLY during tests and not in production. src/styles/ - contains all styles that are used in multiple components
+  src/ - Contains all data for building the final project src/components - contains simple enough components. src/containers - contains complex components with stateful logic. src/config - contains different configuration files in JSON format. src/media - contains all the static data that can be used by multiple components. src/pages - contains page components. src/routers - contains router components. src/store - contains REDUX store configuration: reducers. src/test - contains all components, media,pages that should be used ONLY during tests and not in production. src/styles - contains all styles that are used in multiple components src/api - contains all the logic needed to communicate with backend services.
   `````